Tag Archives: English – Publications

 The article includes a discussion of various topics surrounding the development of BuddhaBot and how generative AI may be used to improve counseling and everyday life.

-To read the original article please follow the link below (Japanese):
+To read the original article please follow ths link (Japanese):

 Want to learn more?
 Join the monthly IFoHS newsletter to stay informed about our latest research, initiatives, and events: